 Exercise and training shouldn’t be work, to get maximum results, it needs to be fun.
-Freestyle isn’t a separate game or activity, it’s a skill-set that will up your throwing and catching game, especially with quick throwing variety and one-hand catching situations.
+Freestyle isn’t just a game or a sport, it’s a skill set that will up your throwing and catching game, especially with quick throwing variety and one-hand catching situations.
 For ultimate players that already have excellent handling skills, it could just be a challenging way to improve and maintain them.
-For the ultimate player just starting out, it could be an additional fun way to get them.
+For the ultimate player just starting, it could be an additional fun way to get them.
 Since there are elements of freestyle play in every disc sport, disc athletes, especially in ultimate, should consider a simple form of regular freestyle play as recreation and handler practice.

-There are a number of YouTube videos showing freestyle, but most focus on air-bounce throws and nail-delay moves.
+There are several YouTube videos showing freestyle, but most focus on air-bounce throws and nail-delay moves.
 This isn’t the type of freestyle you are looking for.
-The non-use of delay-aids (plastic nails and silicone sprays) will put you on the right path for a throw and catch fast-freestyle and handling exercise.
+The non-use of delay aids (plastic nails and silicone sprays) will put you on the right path for a throw-and-catch fast-freestyle and handling exercise.

 Freestyle doesn’t have to be a strict practice, although it can be.
 It could also just be more of an experimental (freestyle) attitude whenever you feel like playing with the disc as recreation or warm-up.
 Having a specific exercise for practicing just your disc skills along with your ultimate play will help you to develop excellent handling skills.

 I’ve seen videos that are being produced by a few of today’s elite ultimate players of their versions of uncommon throwing possibilities.
-Rowan McDonnell’s is a shining example; although he demonstrates a few new variations, most are throws that were used in early freestyle.
-We lumped them together as “freestyle throws” and they were a big part of playing freestyle prior to 1975.
+Rowan McDonnell is a shining example; although he demonstrates a few new variations, most are throws that were used in early freestyle.
+We lumped them together as “freestyle throws” and they were a big part of playing freestyle before 1975.
 This is the type of freestyle throwing that I recommend for a throw-and-catch freestyle handle exercise.

 Even though you’re highly unlikely to use all of these throwing variations specifically in game situations, just adding these freestyle throwing variations in practice will improve your abilities, especially for beginning and intermediate players.
 They also prepare you for playing in adverse conditions like wind, rain, cold, or just against a great defense.

 Ultimate players might wonder what freestyle catching has to do with two-hand rim and clap catching.
-There’s little to be gained in that area, but freestyle can give you the one-hand catching skill and confidence to not always have to rely on two-hand catching.
+There’s little to be gained in that area, but freestyle can give you the one-hand catching skill and confidence to not always have to rely on both of your hands for catching.

-Some of the time when you’re running down the ultimate field under a disc about to make a catch, a two-handed rim or clap catch is not always possible or the best idea, especially if there is a defender on you.
-You sometimes have to rely on an obstructed one-hand catch, with your defender being the obstruction.
+When you’re running down the ultimate field under a disc about to make a catch, a two-handed rim or clap catch is not always possible or the best idea, especially when a defender is near.
+To help prevent blocks, always make the first possible contact with the disc, by reaching out with one hand.

-In fast-freestyle, one-hand catches are always obstructed by your own body, with many catches actually being blind (when you actually can’t see the disc go into your hand).
+In fast-freestyle, one-hand catches are always obstructed by your own body, with many catches being blind (when you can’t see the disc go into your hand).
 When I played ultimate, my question to my team would always be, “Why do you use two hands to catch?”
-Many would answer that they were afraid to drop it.
-Wrong answer.
-I’d instruct them on the physics involved in catching the spinning disc with either hand.
+Many would answer that they were afraid that they might drop it, that would be the wrong answer.
+I would then instruct them on the physics involved in catching the spinning disc with either hand.

 Freestyle catching is a one-hand catching practice for catching a spinning disc in any situation.
-Some basic freestyle catches are: behind-the-back, behind-the-head, under one or both legs, forwards or backwards.
+Some basic freestyle catches are behind-the-back, behind-the-head, under one or both legs, forwards, or backward.
 All of these catches can also be done while jumping, running, or spinning.
-When practicing, adding freestyle catching to the throws you already know is a great way to practice one-hand catching the disc on the correct side of the spin in many different positions.
-You can watch early freestyle champion Krae Van Sickle demonstrate a few of these techniques.
+When practicing, adding freestyle catching to the throws you already know is a great way to practice one hand catching the disc on the correct side of the spin in many different positions.
+You can watch early freestyle champion Krae Van Sickle demonstrate a few of these catching techniques.

-Adding freestyle throwing to catches like Krae is demonstrating will make an excellent ultimate handling training exercise.
+Krae is demonstrating one-hand freestyle catching skills.
+Adding some freestyle/ultimate throwing variety will make this an excellent ultimate handling training exercise.